mikeritter/mikeritter.github.io/README.md

 ## What now?

 My wife and I recently returned to the D.C. area and I feel a rennaisance of ambition to seriously hone my skills and practically demonstrate working examples of my competencies through exercises and contributions to community projects.
-I'll shoot for practical project examples I'm tackling in the real world, and keep them running in [my repository](https://github.com/mikeritter).
+I'll shoot for practical project examples I'm tackling in the real world and keep them running in [my repository](https://github.com/mikeritter).

 ## My manfesto